 Knowledge-sharing does not end when the discussion does.
 The availability of a concise, engaging summary can be instrumental in the post-event dissemination of newly procured knowledge to colleagues, subordinates, and leadership alike.
 Guests do not need to take notes, draw from memory, or waste valuable time reading through meeting minutes that are often bloated, repetitive, or simply uninteresting.

+By incorporating the virtual networking ideas discussed in this blog, your event can transcend the limitations of screens to create experiences that are not only interactive but also memorable.
 The Ortus Club, an organisation specialising in high-level knowledge-sharing, is open to guests and clients from all industries.
 If you want to host an event with a live illustrator, The Ortus Club can equip you with the right people to get the job done.
 Leave your details on our Host an Event page, and one of our team members will get in contact with you.